Challenges Faced with Managed Cloud Service Providers

 Geographical considerations:

-To lower latency, choose data center sites close to users.
+to lower latency, choose data center sites close to users.

 Performance monitoring:

-Continuously monitor performance and adjust resource allocation.
+continuously monitor performance and adjust resource allocation.

 Cloud Services You Might Use